JaredTMurray/surfs_up/README.md

 - ![](https://github.com/JaredTMurray/surfs_up/blob/main/Del-2.png)

 ### Summary:
-Additional time is needed to add two additional queries to perform to gather more weather data for June and December.
+Based on the calculate summary statistics for the June  and December temperature, June had a much higher temperture that December.